City Initiative on Migrants with Irregular Status in Europe (C-MISE) Phase I: 2017-19 | Phase II: 2020-22

 Supported by a grant from the Open Society Foundations

 Our approach to knowledge exchange is based on recognising that researchers, policymakers and practitioners can make differing, complementary contributions to the exchange process and its outcomes.
 Rather than a one-way dissemination process from academics to researcher users, it can be a rich mix of mutual learning from each other.
-Academics not only provide evidence and analysis which helps to inform the policy-making process but can facilitate a space for reflection on the frames through which policy challenges are perceived and their underlying assumptions.
+Academics provide evidence and analysis that help inform the policy-making process and can facilitate a space for reflection on the frames through which policy challenges are perceived and their underlying assumptions.
 In brokering knowledge exchange, academics contribute to a change process and impact outside the academy.
-A working paper with a fuller explanation of the Global Exchange’s approach to knowledge exchange can be found here.
+You can read a fuller explanation of the Global Exchange’s approach to knowledge exchange here.

 Mentoring migrant children and youth, the Nightingale projects